 Copy and paste version: firstname.lastname@example.org

 First, of course, the pricing chart and ordering instructions just to keep things easy to find.
 Details about snake whips follows.
-The first chart is for “pocket” snake whips, at 5 feet or less.
-The second chart is for full-sized snake whips, starting at 6 feet.
-Note: if you would like spiral plaiting (16 plait or above) on your whip, talk to me first, but ordinarily add $100.
+The first chart is for “pocket” snake whips, at 5 feet or less, all of which are shot loaded.
+The second chart is for full-sized snake whips, starting at 6 feet, which, since they are full sized, are naturally weighted.

 “Pocket” Snake Whip Pricing Chart

 And you can of course always place a custom order!